May 2023

 THE FED HISTORICALLY UNDERESTIMATES ITS IMPACT ON UNEMPLOYMENT

-One reason the Fed’s first cut hasn’t always been the best predictor of equity returns is that higher interest rates have a lagged impact on the economy.
+One reason the Fed’s first cut has not always been the best predictor of equity returns is that higher interest rates have a lasting and more pronounced impact on the economy.
 During this recent inflationary cycle, the Fed has remained focused on tightening monetary policy, while understanding that this will slow economic growth.

-EXHIBIT 5: THE FED HISTORICALLY UNDERESTIMATES THE INCREASE IN UNEMPLOYMENT BY 2.5%
+EXHIBIT 5: THE FED HISTORICALLY UNDERESTIMATES THE INCREASE IN UNEMPLOYMENT RATE BY 2.5%

 SOURCE: CLEARBRIDGE